The-OpenROAD-Project/OpenROAD/src/OpenDB/test/unitTestsPython/README.md

 pip3 install testtools
 ```

-Then, you can run the unit tests by running
+Then, you can run the unit tests:

 ```shell
 ./../unitTests.sh